Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

  there's no law against overthrowing alien foreigners, the world, ferengis, the solar system, the galaxy, the 'verse(s),.; but the laws didn't stop the french role models anyway, and they got /away c̄ it|what they want(ed)?/ #iwi,igi

 do all .md files auto soft wrap?

+the sanskrit memory palace; become a walking (talking) encyclopædia, and a maha memory guru (maha saha jaya) chanting the hindu number of the verse; syllable counts,.. #parity